jhonnymichel/autojoy/README.md

   - Xbox 360/PS3 Guitar Hero Drums may arrive in the future.
   - Real Wiimote auto config is planned as well.

-\*\*SDL joystick mode needs to be selected for non-xinput devices to work.
+\*\* SDL joystick mode needs to be selected for non-xinput devices to work.

+\*\*\* Rock Band 2 and 3 drums are validated.
+Rock Band 1 Drums may work but they have not been tested.

 ### Cemu